 MANAGEMENT CONSULTING (MC)

-Members are encouraged to submit workshops that share useful ways to develop management theory from practice with clients, as well as application of management theory in the field.
+Members of MCD, members of other divisions, and members of the larger management consulting community are encouraged to submit workshops that share useful ways to develop management theory from practice with clients, as well as application of management theory in the field.

-Thus, you may consider PDW submissions that either address issues in the practice or discipline of management consulting (consulting processes, consulting outcomes, research in the consulting industry, teaching management consulting…), or issues connected with the Annual Meeting theme, for example:
+Thus, you may consider PDW submissions that either address consulting issues in the practice, the discipline of management consulting (consulting processes, consulting outcomes, research in the consulting industry, teaching management consulting…), or issues connected with the Annual Meeting theme, for example: